 Our OFSTED Outstanding Primary PE specialism (5-11) course is taught by experienced and friendly staff, who were all successful teachers and maintain strong links with schools.
-You will join a community of students at our city centre campus and become part of our LJMU Partnership school family, with whom we work very closely.
+You will join a community of students at our city centre campus and spend 120 days within our LJMU Partnership school family, with whom we work very closely.

 LJMU is unique in the North West in offering a Post Graduate Diploma in Education together with Qualified Teacher Status.
 This means that our Primary teaching graduates are already skilled teachers two thirds of the way towards a Masters, which many go on to complete during their early career.

 To achieve Qualified Teacher Status, you will demonstrate that you are able to meet all the requirements of the Teachers’ Standards across the curriculum.
 This aspect of assessment is largely undertaken by our school-based mentors.
 LJMU staff are in regular contact with all trainees on placement, undertake co-observations of their teaching and Quality Assure the school-based training across the Partnership.